 MCP Server (AI Assistant Integration)

-Charon ships a built-in Model Context Protocol (MCP) server that lets AI assistants — Claude, Cursor, GitHub Copilot, and others — read and write game data directly.
+Charon ships a built-in Model Context Protocol (MCP) server that lets AI assistants — Claude, Cursor, GitHub Copilot, Windsurf, Cline, Zed, and others — read and write game data directly.
 The server communicates over stdio using the standard JSON-RPC MCP transport, so no network port is opened and no extra infrastructure is required.

 With the MCP server running, an AI assistant can: